Blas Nuñez-Neto

 Blas Nuñez-Neto (born 1973/1974) is an American former government official who served as the Assistant Secretary of Homeland Security for Border and Immigration Policy in the Joe Biden administration.
 He has been described as a key architect of the Biden administration's immigration policy.
 He played a central role in Senate negotiations over a bipartisan border deal that was ultimately scuttled when former president Donald Trump pressured Republicans to abandon it.

 Early life and education

 Nuñez-Neto was born in Argentina.
-He immigrated to the United States as a child.
-Nuñez-Neto earned a bachelor of arts from the University of Pennsylvania, and later his graduate degree in government administration from the Fels Institute of Government at the University.
+He immigrated to the United States at age 9 with his mother, who worked at the Argentine Embassy in Washington, D.C.
+Nuñez-Neto earned a Bachelor of Arts from the University of Pennsylvania, and later his graduate degree in government administration from the Fels Institute of Government at the university.

 Career

 After graduate school, he worked at the Congressional Research Service.
 Later, Nuñez-Neto was an aide on border security to Sen. Tom Carper (D-Del.).

 Obama Administration

-In January of 2015, Nuñez-Neto became a senior adviser in Customs and Border Protection in the Barack Obama administration.
+In January 2015, Nuñez-Neto became a senior adviser in Customs and Border Protection in the Barack Obama administration.